jdrucker1/MesoDB/README.md

 ### Create/Update Local Database

-Before the user adds data to the database, there are a few parameters that they can use to choose which data to query.
+Before the user adds data to the database, there are two set of parameters that the user can specify.
+The parameters regarding updating the database are defined in db.update dictionary, the once about getting data from the database are defined in db.params dictionary.
+Both dictionaries have the same parameters except `makeFile` that is only present on db.params.
+Both dictionaries are also initialized with the same values (Default in each field below).
 If the user does not change the default parameters, the last 3 hours of data from the entire United States will be added to the database.
-These are the parameters:
+These are all the parameters:

 * **startTime**: datetime variable.
 Default: three hours before the present.
 Example: 2021-6-24 01:05:31.4321.
 * **endTime**: datetime variable.
 Default: the present.
 Example: 2021-6-24 04:05:31.4321.